RyukuPan/galactic-fumo-fastfetch/README.md

 # remembering:
 don't forget to change the user ("source": "$(find \"/home/USER/.config/fastfetch/\" -name \"*.png\" | sort -R | head -1)") of the config for cirno.png to work

+# extra:
+Don't forget to change the Arch Linux logo with the distribution you are using